bchiha/TEC-1G-MJ/Software/Games/GOL.md

 [Download the Assembly Language File](GOL.z80) and examine or change the code and compile your own flavour.
 If you make any significant changes, consider providing an update to this repo.

 ### Suggested Modifications
-A life counter:  Count how many cycles a "civilisation" lives before going extinct or becoming stable.
+Life Counter:  Count how many cycles a "civilisation" lives before going extinct or becoming stable.
+Coloured Display:  Show which lives are going to die of Overcrowding (Red) or Loneliness (Blue)
+Editor:  Allow the player to edit the start screen, being sure to save the data and recall it so they can tweak a design.